-If you cannot see a weapon, assume that there is one.
-If the robber has a firearm, assume it is real and loaded and that he/she will use it.
+If the robber has a firearm, assume it is real

+and loaded and that he/she will use it.
 Do not look directly at the weapon but make a mental note of the colour and size and whether it is a pistol or revolver.